Leaving the Ministry

 Let me SUMMARIZE what you get when you’re a member of Leaving the Ministry:

 “YES!
-I am a pastor or ex-pastor, and I want to sign up for Leaving the Ministry for $199.”
+I am a pastor or ex-pastor, and I want to sign up for Leaving the Ministry .”

-(NOTE: If you're wondering about the price, at one point in my "Leaving the Ministry" journey I was paying hundreds of dollars a month for professional help. $199 is nothing for all the content you will recieve!
+(NOTE: If you're wondering about the price, at one point in my "Leaving the Ministry" journey I was paying hundreds of dollars a month for professional help.
+The cost of this course is nothing for all the content you will receive!
 In fact, I'll probably be raising the price soon.)

 How about a few testimonials from ex-pastors I've been journeying with already?